Readings: Malachi 3: 6 – 18, Revelation 3: 14 – 22

 But Malachi speaks of the coming of the Messiah who will judge the nation.
 He will punish evildoers.
 “Who can stand before him on the day he appears?
 He will be like refiners fire.”
 (3: 2)

 Judgement on evildoers.

-“So I will come near to you for judgment.
-I will be quick to testify against sorcerers, adulterers and perjurers, against those who defraud laborers of their wages, who oppress the widows and the fatherless, and deprive aliens of justice, but do not fear me,” says the LORD Almighty.
+“So I will come near to you for judgement.
+I will be quick to testify against sorcerers, adulterers and perjurers, against those who defraud labourers of their wages, who oppress the widows and the fatherless, and deprive aliens of justice, but do not fear me,” says the LORD Almighty.

 (3: 16 – 18 )

 God does not try to convince them that the godly will be better off than the ungodly in this life.
-But he keeps a scroll of remembrance.
+But he tells them that he keeps a “scroll of remembrance”.
 He records those who truly are his people.
 They will get their reward when the Messiah comes to judge the world and the others will be punished.